denis-yuen/write_api_experiment/README.md

 }
 ```

-You can pipe this command to an output file like "> test.json" and you can then use this output for the publish command.
+You can pipe this command to an output file like "> test.json" and you can then use this output file for the publish command.

+#### Result:

+After running the Add command, you should now have a GitHub repository in your organization that contains a new branch/tag/release containing a Dockerfile and CWL descriptor.
+In addition, there would be a Quay.io repository currently building the Dockerfile with version tag.
+You also have a JSON Object in stdout containing information needed for the Publish command.

 ### Publish command